$400 should buy me the kind of sensation people wait all their lives for. The Eleven doesn’t do that.

 If all I wanted was to be filled up, perhaps I’d be dying of joy over the Eleven.
 But I require G-spot stimulation.
 A lot of it.
 I expected it from the Eleven, and it failed me almost every time.
 At its very best, the Eleven is just a larger version of the Pure Wand.
 At its worst (which, unfortunately, is often), it is a pricey piece of stainless steel that feels nothing more than heavy.

 The Eleven is not easy to use, and it doesn’t usually hit my G-spot — two things that the <$100 Pure Wand does.
 For amazing, intense, jaw-dropping G-spot stimulation that doesn’t break your hand off, the Pure Wand really cannot be beat.
 The Eleven is more for filling up, with a side of G-spot stimulation.
-And if I want both thickness and G-spot stimulation, I’ll be reaching for Randy.
+And if I want both thickness and G-spot stimulation, I’ll be reaching for Randy or Nova.

 So what is the Eleven for?
 I suppose to say you’ve conquered it.
 It’s not every day I get the chance to insert 2″ of stainless steel into my vagina.
 I’m glad to own the Eleven, but it’s a frustrating toy that looks far more amazing than it actually feels.